waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Methodology & Lessons Learned
 ## A. Tool Usage & Debugging
 - **Revised Tool Failure Protocol:** If any tool fails (especially `pathfinder`): 1.
 Use `landmass_analyzer` to confirm physical connectivity.
 2. If a path exists, add verbose logging to the failing tool.
 3. Re-run the tool to generate a detailed log.
 4. Analyze the log myself to identify the root cause.
 I am forbidden from using an agent for tool debugging.
-- **Landmass Analyzer Limitations:** The `landmass_analyzer` tool now correctly accounts for boulders as obstacles, but it still does not understand one-way traversal tiles like ledges or `cleared_boulder_barrier` ramps.
+- **Landmass Analyzer Limitations:** The `landmass_analyzer` tool does not understand one-way traversal tiles like ledges or elevation drops.
 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

-# V. Current Objective: Fix the Pathfinder Tool
+# V. Current Objective: Solve Victory Road 2F Puzzle
-- **Directive:** The `pathfinder` tool is critically bugged and must be fixed before any other objective can be pursued.
+- **Directive:** The `pathfinder` tool was critically bugged but has now been overhauled.
+The immediate priority is to test it and then solve the boulder puzzle on this floor.
-- **Problem:** The tool fails to find valid paths on maps with complex elevation changes, specifically one-way drops from `elevated_ground` to `ground`.
+- **Puzzle State:** The empty switch is at (10, 17).
+Available boulders are at (5, 15) and (6, 6).
-- **Mandatory Next Step:** Successfully submit a corrected version of the `pathfinder` tool with overhauled traversal logic.
+- **Mandatory Next Step:** Use the fixed `pathfinder` to navigate to the puzzle area and then use tools to devise a solution.

 # VI.
 Archived & Falsified Hypotheses
 - **Victory Road 3F Puzzle:** Attempted a solution from `puzzle_strategist_agent` which proved to be flawed, resulting in an unsolvable puzzle state.
 Confirmed unsolvable by the corrected agent, necessitating a retreat to reset the puzzle.

 # VII.
 Self-Reflection Insights (Turn 126679)
-- **Potential Confirmation Bias:** I may be overly focused on the boulder puzzles as the only path forward on Victory Road 3F.
-I have been neglecting the unvisited warp at (27, 9).
+- **Potential Confirmation Bias:** I may be overly focused on the boulder puzzles as the only path forward.
+I have been neglecting other potential routes, like the unvisited warp at (27, 9) on Victory Road 3F.
-- **Contingency Plan:** If my current hypothesis about the multi-floor boulder puzzle proves false or gets stuck, my next action will be to investigate the warp at (27, 9) as a potential alternative route.
+- **Contingency Plan:** If I get stuck on a puzzle, my next action will be to investigate alternative routes like unvisited warps.